microsoft/hi-ml/new_project_template/README.md

 To use it:

 * Copy the template folder to the desired project folder
-* In the new location, rename the folders `health_multimodal` and `test_multimodal` to be the desired Python namespaces
+* In the new location, rename the folders `health_newproject` and `test_newproject` to be the desired Python namespaces
-* Search for all occurences of `multimodal` and replace with the desired project name.
+* Search for all occurences of `newproject` and replace with the desired project name.
 Don't use a simple query/replace strategy but do check the context!
 * Move the workflow definition `new-project-pr.yml` to `.github/workflows` and give it a name that matches the project.